dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### Vuedoc

-Vuedoc is using JSDoc to build your documentation in a markdown file.
+Vuedoc is extracting JSDoc to write documentation in a markdown file.
-Since it is using JSDoc it can easily be combined with styleguidist.

 #### Useful Links